altmp/altv-types/docs/articles/vehicle/server-props.md

 # Vehicle server properties

 The following article describes the server properties of the vehicle class.
 Keep in mind, some server properties are related to the train API and are described in the [train API article](train-api.md).
+Therefore, they are not mentioned here.

 ## Properties